 The additional egress makes the basement more habitable.

 Improved basement accessibility

 A walkout basement has the added benefit of being easier to access and a great place for storing bigger items.

-For example, moving that big cupboard downstairs is much easier if you have a door straight to the basement!
+For example, moving a big cupboard downstairs is much easier if you have a door straight to the basement.